Surveillance

 Amazon’s Ring announced partnerships with both Flock Safety and Axon, marking a dramatic reversal of its January 2024 commitment to limit police access to user footage.
 The partnerships enable law enforcement agencies to request Ring doorbell camera footage through third-party platforms …

-Ring Amazon Flock Safety Axon ICE ring flock-safety axon surveillance police-partnerships +3 more
+Ring Amazon Flock Safety Axon Immigration and Customs Enforcement (ICE) ring flock-safety axon surveillance police-partnerships +3 more

 Read more →